Certified Human Trajectory Prediction: Experiments

-The number of Monte-Carlo samples $n$ is set to $100$ throughout the experiments.
-We set $R$ to $0.1$, and $\sigma$ range to $0.08-0.4$ for the experiments.
-Note that since $\sigma$ serves as a hyperparameter, this specific range has been experimentally selected to ensure the models perform effectively.
-We used the public codes and the default hyperparameters available for the trajectory prediction baselines.
+\textbf{Implementation details:} Throughout the experiments, the number of Monte-Carlo samples $n$ is set to $100$, $R$ to $0.1$, and $\sigma$ range to $0.08-0.4$.
+Note that since $\sigma$ serves as a hyperparameter, this range has been experimentally selected to ensure the models perform effectively.